Vedic Astronomy & Trignometry

 To the Cultured Longitude Mean; The Node to be deducted &

-Reduced to the Earth's Path ( Ecliptic ); thus shall we get resultant Value,
+Reduced to the Earth's Path ( Ecliptic ); thus shall we get as the resultant Value,

 Luna's true Sidereal Longitude !